 Before planting, rake the surface smooth.
 Raised beds tend to have excellent crumbly soil if managed well, which tomatoes will root into aggressively.
 If you had any disease issues in past years, consider solarizing or replacing the soil in that bed, or at least avoid planting tomatoes in the exact same bed spot as last year (rotate within the bed if space allows).

-Planting and Spacing in Raised Beds:
+Planting and Spacing in Raised Beds and Containers

 Plan your tomato layout with ample space.
 It’s tempting to fit many plants, but overcrowding leads to competition and disease.
 Even in raised beds, tomato plants (except for very small bush types) should be given roughly 2 to 3 feet of space from each other.
 As Better Homes & Gardens notes, non-patio tomato plants grow best when at least “3 feet apart.
 Ample space between tomato plants allows for easy air flow, which is essential for drying foliage quickly after rain or morning dew” .